|come on in ... |

 CommitmentThe philosophy of Castle Cove has always been that of mutual self-help.
 It is run and managed by its members through a committee headed by the Commodore.

 The only employees are the rescue and ferry boat drivers.
 Everyone is expected to do their share of race duties as Officer of the Day, Rescue Boat Crew or Refreshments.
-For that reason, we want members by reside within about 40 miles of Weymouth.

 During the winter there are weekly Work-parties to maintain and refurbish the premises and facilities.